 These additional HA properties have default values that are suitable for most common use cases.
 Therefore, you only need to configure these properties if you do not want the default behavior.
 For more information, see Appendix F, Replication High Availability Configuration Elements.

 - d.
-Open the backup broker's cbroker-instance-dir configuration file. - e.
+Open the backup broker's

+broker-instance-dir>/etc/broker.xml configuration file. - e.
 Configure the backup broker to use replication for its HA policy.